dereksonderegger/444/docs/06_FlowControl.md

 Notice that even though I defined my function using `x` as my vector of data, and passed my function something named `test.vector`, R does the appropriate renaming.
 If my function doesn't modify its input arguments, then R just passes a pointer to the inputs to avoid copying large amounts of data when you call a function.
 If your function modifies its input, then R will take the input data, copy it, and then pass that new copy to the function.
 This means that a function cannot modify its arguments.
 In Computer Science parlance, R does not allow for procedural side effects.
 Think of the variable `x` as a placeholder, with it being replaced by whatever gets passed into the function.

-When I call a function, the function might cause something to happen (e.g. draw a plot) or it might do some calculates the result is returned by the function and we might want to save that.
+When I call a function, it might cause something to happen (e.g. draw a plot); or, it might do some calculations, the result of which is returned by the function, and we might want to save that.
 Inside a function, if I want the result of some calculation saved, I return the result as the output of the function.
 The way I specify to do this is via the `return` statement.
 (Actually R doesn't completely require this.
 But the alternative method is less intuitive and I strongly recommend using the `return()` statement for readability.)

 By writing a function, I can use the same chunk of code repeatedly.
 This means that I can do all my tedious calculations inside the function and just call the function whenever I want and happily ignore the details.
 Consider the function `t.test()` which we have used to do all the calculations in a t-test.
 We could write a similar function using the following code: